 Incompletes (I): Incompletes should only be used when the course spans multiple terms, such as in graduate thesis courses.
 Students should be graded according to the work they have submitted.
 If a student did not provide enough coursework to pass the course by the grading deadline, instructors should assign a grade of (F) and not an Incomplete.
 Please make sure that your students are informed of this and that a failing grade could lead to dismissal from the university.

-Grading Scale: Instructors determine both the grading scale and the components of evaluation.
+Grading Scale: Instructors determine both the grading scale and the components of the evaluation.
 Please find below examples for both undergraduate and graduate grading scales.
 Please note that these are only examples.
 You are not required to use these scales.

 Guidelines for the Scheduling and Rescheduling of Examinations (including make-up exams)